OWASP/Top10/2021/docs/A01_2021-Broken_Access_Control.md

     origins.

 -   Force browsing to authenticated pages as an unauthenticated user or to privileged pages as a standard user.
-Accessing API with missing access controls for POST, PUT and DELETE.

 ## How to Prevent